glotzerlab/hoomd-rs/hoomd-spatial/ARCHITECTURE.md

 ## Cell List Data Structure

 The cell list is the core data structure for neighbor search operations.
-It maps space into a Cartesian grid of cubic cells and leverages hash maps for storage and lookup.
+It maps space into a Cartesian grid of cubic cells and leverages maps for storage and lookup.
 The struct is independent of spatial dimension and works only for N-dimensional Cartesian space.

-The use of hash maps on cell indices provides
+The use of maps on cell indices provides
 1) Efficient memory usage even for sparse systems (occasional use of `shrink_to_fit` may be needed in such circumstances).
 2) One implementation that works for any shape of boundary.
 Cells are always cubic